jzornes13/os-ticket-prereq-install/README.md

 <img src="https://imgur.com/PY989nn.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-ost cleanup read only
+Ost cleanup read only

--  now we will make sure everything is working correctly by copy and pasting this URL (in your normal browser) http://localhost/osTicket/
+-  Now we will make sure everything is working correctly by copy and pasting this URL (in your normal browser) http://localhost/osTicket/
--  log in using whatever credentials you created for osTicket
+-  Log in using whatever credentials you created for osTicket
 -  Hopefully it worked congratulations!
 </p>
 <br />